Northampton, Massachusetts: Government

 Gina-Louise Sciarra is the mayor of Northampton.
 Previous mayors have included future President of the United States Calvin Coolidge (1910–1911) and James "Big Jim" Cahillane, who served from 1954 to 1960.
 Well-known Judge Sean M. Dunphy was the youngest elected mayor in its history, at age 28.

 The city also has a nine-member city council, composed of seven ward representatives and two at-large members.
 Councilors are elected to two-year terms and the council meets twice monthly for 10 months out of the year.
 The three other elected city-wide bodies are the School Committee, the Trustees of Smith Vocational and Agricultural High School and the Trustees of Forbes Library.

+Northampton is represented in the 1st Hampshire District of the Massachusetts House of Representatives by Democrat Lindsay Sabadosa, in the Hampshire, Franklin and Worcester District of the Massachusetts Senate by Democrat Jo Comerford, and on the Eighth Massachusetts Governor's Council District by Democrat Tara Jacobs.